gaverhae/blog/blog/content/md/posts/2021-08-15-cwafi-9-clojure.md

              (cons 'do))]))
 ```

-If you're not very familiar with the specifics of Clojure syntax, backtick
+In case you're not very familiar with the specifics of Clojure syntax, backtick
 starts a quasiquote in which tilde escapes.
 For example, given the `:hoisted`
 value from our register machine code and a `registers` value of `regs`, the
 call `(re-get 5)` will yield the list `'(long (aget regs (int 5)))`, whereas
 `(re-get 2)` would yield `(long 0)`.

 This function expects `[ep segment]` to be the values returned from
-`find-segments`, `hoisted` to be the Integer to Integer map returned by our
+`find-segments`, `hoisted` to be the integer-to-integer map returned by our
-`compile-registers` call, and `registers` to be a Clojure symbol, i.e. somthing
+`compile-registers` call, and `registers` to be a Clojure symbol, i.e.
-that can play the role of a variable once the code gets compiled.
+something that can play the role of a variable once the code gets compiled.

-For example, called on our first segment, this yields:
+For example, called on our first segment, this yields (in a Clojure repl, `*1`
+is bound to the result of the last printed value):

 ```clojure-repl
 t.core=> (find-segments (:code (compile-register ast)))